qmk/qmk_firmware/keyboards/preonic/keymaps/AlexDaigre/readme.md

 [Layout Images](https://imgur.com/a/k95XQlP)

-# Don Gato's programming Layout
+# Alex Daigre's programming Layout

 The default Preonic layout is suited to general english typing but not very convent to program on.
 This is my custom layout to re-optimise the keyboard for programming tasks.
 I have been programming with this keyboard layout at work and I found it much faster and easier to adjust to than the default layout.